codac-team/codac/doc/user_manual/tutorial/index.rst

 Prerequisite for attending the tutorial are:

-* basic knowledge of **Python or C++** (the exercises are available in both languages) ;
+* basic knowledge of **Python or C++** (the exercises are available in both languages);
-* although the tutorial is about state estimation, you do not need skills in Kalman filter or particle approaches.
+* although the tutorial is about state estimation, you do not need skills in Kalman or particle filters.

 Contact and registration